-- Equipment and related wiring installed by a provider of publicly regulated utility service or a franchised cable television operator and electrical equipment and related wiring used for broadcast or cable television, telecommunications or information service transmission.
+1. Equipment and related wiring installed by a provider of publicly regulated utility service or a franchised cable television operator and electrical equipment and related wiring used for radio, broadcast or cable television, telecommunications or information service transmission.
 The exemption shall apply only if under applicable federal and state law the ownership and control of the equipment and wiring is by the service provider or its affiliates.
 Such exempt equipment and wiring shall be located on either public rights-of-way or private property for which the service provider has rights of occupancy and entry; however, the structures, including their service equipment, housing or supporting such exempt equipment and wiring shall be subject to the USBC.
-The installation of equipment and wiring exempted by this section shall not create an unsafe condition prohibited by the USBC. - 2.
-Manufacturing and processing machines, including all of the following service equipment associated with the manufacturing or processing machines.
+The installation of equipment and wiring exempted by this section shall not create an unsafe condition prohibited by the USBC.

-- 2.1.
+- 2. Manufacturing and processing machines, including all of the following service equipment associated with the manufacturing or processing machines. - 2.1.
 Electrical equipment connected after the last disconnecting means. - 2.2.
 Plumbing piping and equipment connected after the last shutoff valve or backflow device and before the equipment drain trap. - 2.3.
 Gas piping and equipment connected after the outlet shutoff valve. - 3.
-Parking lots and sidewalks, which are not part of an accessible route. - Recreational equipment such as swing sets, sliding boards, climbing bars, jungle gyms, skateboard ramps, and similar equipment when such equipment is not regulated by the VADR. - 5.
-Industrialized buildings; except, the applicable requirements of this code affecting site preparation, footings, foundations, proper anchoring and utility connections of the unit remain in full force and effect, including requirements for issuing permits and certificates of occupancy. - 6.
-Manufactured homes, except the applicable requirements of this code affecting site preparation, skirting installation, footings, foundations, proper anchoring and utility connections of the manufactured home remain in full force and effect, including requirements for issuing permits and certificates of occupancy. - 7.
+Parking lots and sidewalks, which are not part of an accessible route. - 4.
+Nonmechanized playground or recreational equipment such as swing sets, sliding boards, climbing bars, jungle gyms, skateboard ramps, and similar equipment where no admission fee is charged for its use or for admittance to areas where the equipment is located. - 5.
+Industrialized buildings subject to the Virginia Industrialized Building Safety Regulations (13 VAC 5-91) and manufactured homes subject to the Virginia Manufactured Home Safety Regulations (13 VAC 5-95); except as provided for in Section 421. - 6.
 Farm buildings and structures, except for a building or a portion of a building located on a farm that is operated as a restaurant as defined in Section 35.1-1 of the Code of Virginia and licensed as such by the Virginia Board of Health pursuant to Chapter 2 (Section 35.1-11 et. seq.) of Title 35.1 of the Code of Virginia.
 However, farm buildings and structures lying within a flood plain or in a mudslide-prone area shall be subject to flood-proofing regulations or mudslide regulations, as applicable.